 I mentioned earlier, that in times like these it can be easy to think we have to jump immediately into this place of compassion – regardless of how damaging or hurtful someone’s behaviour has been.
-But that’s not the answer.
-And while it is important, and you most certainly do need to reach a place where you can feel compassion for another human being, there is a process to follow when you are feeling upset, and diving straight into compassion isn’t necessarily going to be what’s right for you in the first instance.
-We certainly need that, so save some for later, but right now, what we’ve gotta do is process.
+But that’s not always the answer.
+Of course it is important; but there is a process to follow when you are feeling upset, and diving straight into compassion isn’t necessarily going to be what’s right for you in the first instance…

 Be with your emotions

 Now I’m not an angry person but in my case, oh yes there was anger.
 And that’s okay.
 Be with that.
 Allow yourself to feel it.
 Go up to the top of a hill and scream it all out if you really have to.
 The body is always listening and if you deny your feelings, all it is going to do is absorb them.

 When you’ve done your ‘emotional processing’ you then need to start thinking more logically about the situation.
 What are your options?
 How can you deal with this most effectively?
 Can you address the issue with the person in question?
 If not, how do you want be in this place?

 Life is never smooth sailing, but the question is – how can you be the best version of yourself possible, independent of what life throws at you?
 I must have been processing this in my sleep because when I woke up one morning – ping.
 That’s when it hit me.
 Humour.